jeffwhite530/Slurm-in-Azure/README.md

-This repo contains code to deploy a [Slurm](https://slurm.schedmd.com/) cluster on Azure.
+This repo contains code to deploy a [Slurm](https://slurm.schedmd.com/) cluster on [Azure](https://azure.microsoft.com/en-us/).

-# Building a new cluster-bootstrap zip:
+# Step 1: Build a new cluster-bootstrap zip:
 During the provisioning process of the head node VM, the VM will download a bootrap zip, extract it, and execute the cluster-bootstrap.sh script from within it.
 The script sets up the head node, mostly by running Ansible playbooks.

 This cluster-bootstrap zip must be created and made available for the VM to download prior to launching a cluster.
 To create one: